suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 ```

 > Note: as you can see, in the outer closure, I am returning the faked object by
-> returning `_ENV`.
+> returning the _ENV variable.
 This is the first upvalue of the closure, pushed
 > automatically by the interpreter for internal reasons.
 This way,
 > I am instructing the interpreter to return **the first upvalue**
-> in the upvalues array.
+> in the upvalues array, which points to our crafted UpValue.

-The output of the script confirms that our object has finally citizenship:
+The output of the script confirms that our object finally has citizenship:

 ```
 Fake str at: 0x10bd60